 Answer: Sometimes you can figure out if you have a stomach virus or food poisoning and sometimes you can't.
 Take the Quiz.

 I made a flow chart to help you decide whether you have a contagious stomach bug or regular non-contagious food poisoning caused by bacterial toxins.
 This chart does not consider all types of food poisoning (like listeria and botulism).
+It mainly consideres food poisoning that makes you vomit shortly after eating.
 For more information on the ALL of the types of food poisoning, please read the page What is food poisoning?
 This chart is just intended to help you THINK about what you might have.
 It is not intended to actually diagnose anyone.
 I am NOT a medical doctor and can't give medical advice.
 Please consult your physician for an actual diagnosis.
 If you don't like to read flow charts, you can take the Stomach Flu or Food Poisoning Quiz.

 Regular non-contagious food poisoning